 Creators first selected a ‘game piece’ with a word written on it, from “hope” to “witches” to “love” to “books,” and more.
 They could freely choose or be given one at random.
 They were asked to put their game piece down on the game board and walk along one side of the benches as they made their choice.
 On those benches was a long, continuous written narrative of our Universe’s timeline.
 To choose their spot, people explored the timeline, which detailed how Forces like gravity work and when scientists believe they came into being, when matters started to form, how Earth started to form, the emergence of life, the death of our beloved sun, and billions of journeys of matter and energy beyond.
 Peoples’ choices were conceptual and aesthetic as they changed the game board in their painterly ways.

-When creators finished, they met me at the end of time.
-I gave them a blank milestone marker and asked them a simple question: what happened to your word at the moment in time that you chose?
+When creators finished, they met one of us at the end of time.
+We gave them a blank milestone marker and asked them a simple question: what happened to your word at the moment in time that you chose?
 They reflected and wrote strange and beautiful stories, weaving in real facts about the Universe, and placed them on an alternate timeline mirroring the real one.
 Throughout the day, an alternate collective timeline emerged as stories accumulated, about love at the end of time, ideology at the beginning, and so much more.

 Based on how they participated, they received a horoscope.